uthapa82/Command-Notes-/CCNA200-301 Learning.md

     * MAC Address Flapping
         * Each time frame arrives on a switchport, Switch uses the source MAC address field to 'learn' the MAC address and update its MAC address table. when frames with the same source MAC address repeatedly arrive on different interfaces, the switch is continuously updation the interface in its MAC address table.
 This is known as MAC address Flapping

+* IEEE 802.1D
+* prevents Layer 2 loops --> blocking state
+* BPDU (STP messages) --> Bridge Protocol Data Units
+* forwarding and blocking state
+* Hello BPDU message out of all interfaces, default timer is 2 seconds

+* STP BPDU, the Bridge ID field is used to elect root bridge for the network
+* The switch with lowest Bridge ID becomes the root bridge
+* ports of ROOT bridge are in a forwarding state and other must have path to reach the root bridge

+*